 PS 14043 PHYSICAL GEOLOGY- A survey of physical features of the earth and the processes which modify its surface and interior.
 Laboratory activities include the study of minerals and rocks.
 Landforms are studied through the use of topographic maps, aerial photographs, and field trips.
 Appropriate attire required.
 Lab (PS 14051) must be taken concurrently and completed as part of the class.
-Prerequisite: Grade "C" or better in Intermediate Algebra (CP 04803) or mathematical equivalent.
+Prerequisite: Grade "C" or better in Intermediate Algebra (CP 04803) or CP 04023 Fundamentals of Algebra or mathematical equivalent.